datatrustengineering/DataTrustEngineering/community/CONTRIBUTING.md

 title: Contributing to Data Trust Engineering (DTE)
 ---

 Welcome to the **Data Trust Engineering (DTE)** community!
-We're building a movement to replace traditional data governance’s 70-80% failure rate [Gartner, 2025] with engineering-driven trust, certification, and AI-readiness.
-Inspired by the [DataTrustManifesto.org](https://datatrustmanifesto.org)’s agility and collaboration, DTE invites data professionals, enterprises, SMBs, and hyperscalers to contribute to our open-source ecosystem.
-Whether you're enhancing the [DTE Trust Dashboard](/tools/data-trust-dashboard/DTE_Trust_Dashboard.html), proposing new artifacts, or sharing case studies, your contributions shape the #DTERevolution.
+We're building a collaborative ecosystem of practical patterns and tools that help data teams implement trust and reliability in their AI and data systems.
+Inspired by successful open-source communities, DTE brings together data professionals from diverse backgrounds to share proven approaches for certification, monitoring, and quality assurance.
+Whether you're enhancing the [DTE Trust Dashboard](/tools/data-trust-dashboard/DTE_Trust_Dashboard.html), proposing new artifacts, or sharing case studies, your contributions help advance practical data trust engineering.

 This guide explains how to contribute to the `DataTrustEngineering` repository, ensuring a productive, inclusive community.
 Join us at [datatrustmanifesto.org](https://datatrustmanifesto.org) or our [Slack org]([Slack Invite Link]).